DeckerSU/komodo-qt/README.md

 **Q.** When you are planning to publish sources?

 **A.** Right after alpha-test period is over.
 Unfortunatelly, you can't join to developement right now.
 We don't want to publish any sources until of major issues will be fixed.
 But you can help us with testing current version and reporting about founded issues.
 We do our best to approximate the day of publishing sources, but our main aim is to release stable and fully functionally application without any major issues.

+**Q.** Where i can find "absent" builds?
+For example, i see in releases section *Build xx*, but no binaries for it?
+**A.** In releases sections you can find only *stable* releases, it means that the release exist in History of changes, but was deleted from releases section - it was contains some major issues and was excluded from public.
+Some releases with issues was marked us for internal use and will not avilable in public.
+Every release you can find in releases sections is already tested and shouldn't contain any major issues.

 ### Developers of Qt wallet ###